daveh551/PATITradingAssistant/README.md

 <dt>SetLimitsOnPendingOrders</dt> <dd> Added in version 0.33, this boolean variable determines whether or not the trading assistant will modify a pending order by adding stop loss and take profit limits to the order.
 If false, the order is left unmodified.
 Default is true. </dd>

 <dt>AdjustStopOnTriggeredPendingOrders</dt> <dd>Added in version 0.33.
 When a pending order is entered, stop loss and take profit points are calculated based on the trigger price of the pending order.
 When the order is actually triggered, the entry price may be different, sometimes substantially different, than the trigger price due to slippage.
 If this variable is true, the trading assistant will modify the order and send new stop loss and take profit points based on the actual entry price.
-Default is true.
+Default is true.</dd>

 ### Configure Trade Display